scenarioo/scenarioo-format/scenarioo_object_model.md

 If the distinction between `properties`  and `items` is not understandable for you:

  * `properties` are simple attributes describing a data object
- * `items` are related items or hierarchical sub items (e.g. like a usecase has several scenarios and a scenario has several steps).
+ * `items` are related items or hierarchical sub items (e.g. like a use case has several scenarios and a scenario has several steps).
 Those are used to model lists or even trees of values or objects.
  * It is similar to attributes/fields (=`properties`) versus references/associations (=`items`) in the UML model
  * Both have same power concerning what data can be modeled/stored inside, but the visualization (where you see what) will be different

-## Model Documenation
+## Model Documentation

 Each entry in a `properties` or `items` array is a object of type `DocuObject` that can have the properties as described in details under [DocuObject](README.md#DocuObject)